 The population of a study is the total of the individuals or elements under consideration.
 In this study, the population is undergraduate students from all public universities in Ghana.
 The target population is the population that the researcher has interest in, which is also a subset of the population.
 The target population for this study was all undergraduate students from four selected public universities in Ghana.
-The four selected public universities from the research area are the University of Professional Studies (UPSA) in the Greater Accra Region, Kwame Nkrumah University of Science and Technology (KNUST) in the Ashanti Region, University for Development

-Studies (UDS) in the Northern Region and the University of Cape Coast (UCC) in the Central Region.
+The four selected public universities from the research area are the University of Professional Studies (UPSA) in the Greater Accra Region, Kwame Nkrumah University of Science and Technology (KNUST) in the Ashanti Region, University for Development Studies (UDG) viersity McGtheen Cargion antipute/in Iniversity of Action Coast (UCC) in the Central Region.
 These public universities have well equipped counselling centres that are also accredited by the Ghana Psychological Council.
 This is often not the case with most private tertiary institutions in Ghana.